typedgo/com/docs/README.md

 ## Criteria

-- Tool's main goal is replacing a reflection involving code with type safe code.
+- Tool's main goal is replacing a reflection involving code with type safe Go code.
 - Tool solve a common-enough problem that the author is not the single one suffers from it.
 - Tool is well maintained and tested.
 - Tool follows semver constraints.